Old Syrian Church, Chengannur

 Pazhaya Suriyani Pally a.k.a.
 Old Syrian Church, Chengannur is an ancient Syrian Christian church of Kerala.
+It is governed by a joint commission of the Malankara Orthodox Syrian Church and the Mar Thoma Syrian Church.
 It is considered as one among the oldest still standing church buildings in Kerala and across India, that predates several centuries before the arrival of European Christianity in India.
 It is located at Chengannur, a major town along the MC Road, about 117 km north of the Kerala state capital Thiruvananthapuram and about 98 km south of Kochi.
+According to the verdict by the Madras High Court the governance of the church is conducted by both denominations who appoint trustees for the maintenance of the building.

 History

 It is believed that the church was built about 1650 years ago.
 The structure of the church building certifies that it is very very old.
 The story is that long ago a hermit priest came to Chengannur and began a worship place at this spot.

 Till AD 1580, Nazranis and Knanaya people were worshipping together in this church.
 Then the Knanaya people who escaped the persecution in Cochin and surrounding area, also joined with those at Chengannur.
 Later the Knanaya people had built their own church and moved out.

 During reformation two groups were formed in the Malankara Church.
 These two factions quarreled in this church and there was a court case.
 Now the Chengannur Pazhaya Pally is co-owned by the Malankara Orthodox Syrian Church and the Malankara Mar Thoma Syrian Church.